xg590/IoT_Rover/README.md

 #### Architecture Description
 ![alt text](https://raw.githubusercontent.com/xg590/rover/v1.1/github/architecture.png "architecture")
 1. The Controller is linked to a Raspberry Pi (RPi) Zero W via Bluetooth.
-2. RPi sends commands from Controller to a public accessible Web Server.
+2. RPi sends commands from Controller to a publicly accessible Web Server.
 3. The Server forwards processed commands to the Rover.
 4. Rover moves around accordingly as the on-board camera and sensors (gps, compass, accelerometer, thermometer) record.
 5. Image and sensor log are sent back to web server, where the image is stored on the fly while log is processed and stored in a database.